Topshop: Protests and controversy

-Topshop has been criticised for its overseas sourcing policies and its tax arrangements.
+Topshop was criticised for its overseas sourcing policies and its tax arrangements.
 In December 2007, the Edinburgh branch was targeted by student campaigning network People & Planet for allegedly using cotton picked by "slave labour".

 In December 2010, some 200 campaigners staged a sit-in that closed Topshop's Oxford Circus shop, and in Brighton a number of protestors glued themselves to the branch windows.
 Other high streets in towns and cities across Britain saw similar protests in a day of action by UK Uncut against corporate tax arrangements.
 Two months later, police arrested a man for writing "pay your taxes" in washable ink on the wall of a Topshop branch in Colchester.